 The history of Devon’s war memorials, including most of our local memorials, is excellently covered in Todd Gray’s book: ‘Lest Devon Forgets‘ (The Mint Press, 2010).
 Fortunately, all those in Tiverton appear to be well-cared for and in good or excellent condition.
 After public consultation the design has been approved for a proposed new War Memorial Garden in Phoenix Lane, which will mean relocation of the Burma Star Memorial from it’s present site.
-The latest news is that plans for this will go ahead, but the memorial slab for Thomas Henry Sage VC will be located on the wall of the War Memorial Hall on Angel Hill, and it will be unveiled on October 4th 2017, the centenary of the action for which he was awarded the Victoria Cross.
+Plans for this will go ahead, but the memorial slab for Thomas Henry Sage VC was located on the wall of the War Memorial Hall on Angel Hill, unveiled on October 4th 2017, the centenary of the action for which he was awarded the Victoria Cross.

 To mark the centenary of the start of the First World War Civic Voice , together with Historic England, The War Memorials Trust and The Imperial War Museum, launched a major campaign to identify, protect and conserve the nation’s war memorials.
 All Civic Societies have been asked to become involved in this and Tiverton Civic Society have agreed to do so, having in 2016 and 2017, already recorded most of the war memorials in the parish of Tiverton on War Memorials Online, part of the War Memorials Trust.
 Tiverton’s main War Memorials are:

-- The First World War oak screen to the dedicated north chancel chapel in St Peter’s Church, was designed by Sydney Greenslade (architect of the National Library of Wales, Aberystwyth), and executed by Herbert Read of Exeter in 1920 On it are listed the names of 68 parishioners who lost their lives in the Great War and 33 in the Second World War: Names on Screen, St Peter’s Church.
-Above the altar in this chapel there is a fine reredos by Herbert Read in this chapel which shows a soldier, a sailor, an airman and a nurse standing by a cross.
-Within this chapel is a plaque erected by the Burma Star Association ‘in memory of those who served in the Burma Star Campaign 1941-45’.There is also a plaque erected by the Trustees of the Tiverton War Memorial in 1995 stating that
+- The Great War oak screen to the dedicated north chancel chapel in St Peter’s Church, was designed by Sydney Greenslade (architect of the National Library of Wales, Aberystwyth), and executed by Herbert Read of Exeter in 1920 On it are listed the names of 68 parishioners who lost their lives in the Great War and 33 in the Second World War: Names on Screen, St Peter’s Church.
+Above the altar in this chapel there is a fine reredos by Herbert Read which shows a soldier, a sailor, an airman and a nurse standing by a cross.
+Within this chapel there is also plaque erected by the Burma Star Association ‘in memory of those who served in the Burma Star Campaign 1941-45’, and there is also a plaque erected by the Trustees of the Tiverton War Memorial in 1995 stating that

 the floodlighting of the church was given by them to commemorate the 50th anniversary of the end of the Second World War.
-Elsewhere in the church there is a brass plaque dedicated to Cecil Awdry Campbell, killed in action in 1917, and a stone memorial to Gerald Fewings who was killed in action in India in 1946.
+In the church there is also a brass plaque dedicated to Cecil Awdry Campbell, killed in action in 1917, and a stone memorial to Gerald Fewings who was killed in action in India in 1946.

 - Two Victoria Cross holders were brought up, and spent much of their lives, in Tiverton: William Oxenham, who won his medal at the Siege of Lucknow in 1857, and is buried in the Higher Cemetery, Exeter; and Thomas Henry Sage, who was awarded the medal in 1917, and is buried in the Tiverton Cemetery.
 A third holder, Alfred Maurice Toye, who moved to Tiverton late in life,